jhui/jhui.github.io/_posts/2017-03-14-TensorFlow-tutorial.markdown

     result = sess.run(product) # Compute the result for “product”
     print(result)              # 3*2+5*4: [[26]]
 ```
-The above program hardwire the matrix as a constant.
-We will implement a new linear equation that feed the graph with input data on execution.
+The above program hardwires the matrix as a constant.
+We will implement a new linear equation that feeds the graph with input data on execution.

 ```python
 import tensorflow as tf